GrantBirki/tgct/content/posts/tgct/index.md

 My doctor seemed to be fixated on the idea that I had a sexually transmitted disease.
 He proceeded to order a full blood panel, a hip aspiration, and an MRI.
 Perhaps I should give him a bit of credit for being thorough which is a good thing, but I was not happy with the approach he was taking.

 I went right to the hospital to get my blood drawn and the results came back clean right away.
 The only abnormality was that my c-reactive protein (CRP) levels were slightly elevated.
 This is a protein that is produced by the liver and is a marker of inflammation in the body.
-It was determined that these levels weren't unusual for someone experiencing a flare up like mine (infection wise).
+It was determined that these levels weren't unusual for someone experiencing a flare up like mine.

 ![high-crp](high-c-reactive.png)